idra-lab/idra-lab.github.io/content/authors/davidedorigoni/_index.md

 ---
 # Display name
-title: Luca Beber
+title: Davide Dorigoni

 # Full name (for SEO)
-first_name: Luca
+first_name: Davide
-last_name: Beber
+last_name: Dorigoni

 # Username (this should match the folder name)
 authors:
-  - lucabeber
+  - davidedorigoni

 # Is this the primary user of the site?
 superuser: false